AndrePanin/Grants-Program/applications/Gear_AssemblyScript_lib.md

 1. We will produce a set of AssemblyScript functions using lower level abstractions for general interation with any Substrate-based network:
   1. General AssemblyScript library for interacting with any Substrate-based network.
 It will be a library that provides all the necessary and sufficient functions and methods for developing smart-contracts in accordance to of Gear Protocol's Actor model and other protocol's features.
   2. A separate AssemblyScript library implementing Parity SCALE codec.
-Apparently there is no any at the moment.
+Apparently there is no any at the moment (actually there is an implementation by [LimeChain](https://github.com/LimeChain/as-scale-codec/tree/master)).
 Such a libary can be used by any other one exposing their custom API surface for working with Substrate based network bypassing the library described in p 1.1.
 The codec can be used for any other communications not necessary related to blockchain.

 ### Ecosystem Fit